AshishShenoy5103/AshishShenoy5103/README.md

 # 💫 About Me:
 👋 Hey there!
 I’m Ashish

-🔭 I’m currently exploring game development, focusing on Godot Engine and building immersive experiences for users.
+🔭 I’m currently exploring game development, focusing on Godot Engine and building immersive experiences for users.<br>
-🌱 I’m expanding my technical skills, diving into C++, Node.js, MySQL, and system design, while also improving my DSA through LeetCode.
+🌱 I’m expanding my technical skills, diving into C++, Node.js, MySQL, and system design, while also improving my DSA through LeetCode.<br>
-💬 I’m passionate about coding and content creation, blending my love for problem-solving with digital art and 3D modeling using Blender.
+💬 I’m passionate about coding and content creation, blending my love for problem-solving with digital art and 3D modeling using Blender.<br>
-🎮 In my free time, I run a YouTube channel, where I explore itch.io horror games and end-game content from popular gacha titles.
+🎮 In my free time, I run a YouTube channel, where I explore itch.io horror games and end-game content from popular gacha titles.<br>
-⚡ I believe in continuous learning—whether it’s building projects from scratch, enhancing technical foundations, or exploring new technologies.
+⚡ I believe in continuous learning—whether it’s building projects from scratch, enhancing technical foundations, or exploring new technologies.<br>

 # 💻 Tech Stack: